ORIGINAL RESEARCH article

 Objective: Open-label study to measure changes in serum lipids, glucose, glycosylated hemoglobin (HbA1c), and markers of inflammation after anthocyanin supplementation in people with increased risk of dementia.
 As a secondary endpoint we examined potential changes in a battery of cognitive test in the anthocyanin group (AG).
 A total of 27 individuals with mild cognitive impairment (MCI) (n = 8) or stable non-obstructive coronary artery disease (CAD) (n = 19) consumed two Medox® capsules, each containing 80 mg of natural purified anthocyanins, twice daily for 16 weeks.
 They provided blood samples and performed a short battery of cognitive tests.
 Twenty healthy normal controls (NC) (n = 20) provided blood samples, but did not receive any intervention and did not perform cognitive tests.

-Results: There was a significant difference between groups for CCL-5/RANTES [regulated on activation, normal T-cell expressed and secreted (RANTES)].
+Results: There was a significant difference between groups for monocyte chemoattractant protein (MCP-1) and fasting glucose.
 In addition, total cholesterol and triglycerides were significantly increased in the AG.
 Improvements in memory and executive test scores were observed.
 No adverse effects were reported.